segmentio/segment-docs/src/privacy/bcr-compliance.md

 2. On the General Settings page, click the **Delete Workspace** button.
 3. Follow the prompts on the pop-up to delete your workspace.

 After you delete your workspace, Segment removes all data associated with your workspace within 30 days in a process called a [complete data purge](#what-is-a-complete-data-purge).
-For a status update on the deletion progress, raise a support ticket with the Customer Success team by emailing [friends@segment.com](mailto:friends@segment.com).
+For a data purge status update, create a support ticket with the Customer Success team by emailing [friends@segment.com](mailto:friends@segment.com).

 > warning "Purging data from workspaces deleted prior to March 31, 2022"
 > If you deleted your workspace prior to March 31, 2022, and would like to have data associated with your workspace purged from Segment servers, raise a support ticket with the Customer Success team by emailing [friends@segment.com](mailto:friends@segment.com).
 In your email to Customer Success, include either the slug or the ID of the workspace you'd like to have purged from Segment servers.